 Easy to Update

 If you move or change your contact information, just update your pet’s information via the online or phone-assisted microchip database.
-It’s open all day, every day so you always keep your pet’s information current.
+This is key to remember since incorrect information is a key reason microchipped animals are not returned to their owners.

 Unlike many medical procedures, this one is inexpensive.
-The cost ranges from $25 and $40, along with a small fee to enter your contact info into a database.
+The cost is about $40 and typically includes unlimited database updates with your contact information.
 Sometimes the fee is lower if it’s done with another procedure, like neutering or dental work.

 Keep The Collar On